-Watershed approach is adopted as a national strategy for an integrated and comprehensive development of drought prone and rain-fed areas.
-Rain fed areas usually cover areas under arid, semi-arid and dry-humid zones and constitute nearly 67% of the net cultivated area.
+The watershed approach is adopted as a national strategy for integrated and comprehensive development of drought-prone and rain-fed areas.
+Rain-fed areas usually cover areas under arid, semi-arid, and dry-humid zones and constitute nearly 67% of the net cultivated area.

 - Low and erratic rainfall leading to frequent droughts.